aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ### Quorum Witness

 Set the FSx mount url (get it from Amazon FSx console) to set the Quorum Witness there.
-Since FSx is located in the third AZ, it will help the cluster decide in case of a network failure or unlikly event such an outage of AZ to set the primary node of the cluster.
+Since FSx is located in the third AZ, it will help the cluster decide in case of a network failure or unlikely event such as an outage of an AZ, to set the primary node of the cluster.

 - In Failover Cluster Manager, With the cluster selected, under Actions, select More Actions (in the left navigation pane), and then select Configure Cluster Quorum Settings.
 The "Configure Cluster Quorum Wizard" appears.
 Select Next.
 - Select "select the quorum witness""